Skip to main content

 How OSOI Does This Differently

-At OSOI, the same board-certified oral and maxillofacial surgeon plans your case, performs the surgery, and personally administers and monitors your IV anesthesia — supported by an ACLS-trained team.
+At OSOI, the same board-certified oral and maxillofacial surgeon plans your case, performs the surgery, and personally administers and monitors your IV anesthesia — supported by an ACLS-certified team.
 We do not use a separate anesthesiologist for routine cases, which simplifies scheduling and keeps cost down without compromising safety.

 Anesthesia options at OSOI